devi-run/copilot-extension/README.md

 # Devi for GitHub Copilot
 **Devi for GitHub Copilot** is a series of AI agents built on the GitHub Copilot ecosystem.
 Devi provides the atomic capabilities of these agents and developers can interact with devi through GitHub Copilot Chat as your common AI tool.
 The **Devi DB Agent** is our first agent component to be released, providing developers with intelligent database Q&A and natural language database query capabilities (Text2SQL).

+> Note：As this is a GitHub Copilot extension, you need to have GitHub Copilot installed in your Visual Studio Code to use this extension.
+Devi itself is a free extension, but you need to pay for the GitHub Copilot subscription.

 <video
     src="https://aiseartifacts.blob.core.windows.net/devi/videos/devi-demo-en.mp4"